salvgal/AssociationDiscoveryPattern/README.md

-# Association Pattern Discovery Rule Test
+# Association Pattern Discovery Rule Test (Machine Learning)

-This project focus on data mining .
+This project focus on Data Mining and Machine Learning.
-It is a DM algorithm developed inside a web servlet that, taken as input a large dataset of integer, calculate the correlation between the columns data, test the Association Pattern Discovery Rule up to second order, and return the test result.
+It consists of a DM algorithm developed inside a web servlet that, taken as input a large dataset of integer (propabilities), calculate the correlation between the data columns, test the Association Pattern Discovery Rule up to second order, and return the pairs of data that pass the test.

-More info about the algorithm: https://en.wikipedia.org/wiki/Association_rule_learning
+More info about the algorithm applied: https://en.wikipedia.org/wiki/Association_rule_learning